 Polls say people would rather be dead than speak in public.
 Seinfeld joked that a guy giving a eulogy would rather be in the coffin.

 I’ve given 100s of talks but last week I wanted to die before I went on stage.
 I was speaking to an audience of about 200 CEOs.
 I felt inadequate and that they would hate me.

-Claudia said, “Just take a deep breath.
+My wife said, “Just take a deep breath.
 Do what you usually do.”
 And I did.